Haywhyprime88/Kultra-Mega-Stores/README.md

         WHERE Customer_Segment = 'Small Business'
         GROUP BY Customer_Name
         ORDER BY Total_Sales DESC;

+   Dennis Kane,	is the small business customer with the highest sale: 75,967.59

 Insight: These customers can be nurtured with loyalty programs.
 ________________________________________